 Once we pieced together a general shape we utilized 3D printing to develop several high-fidelity iterations of the light case.
 We needed to make sure the lid fit tightly to the base to account for users attaching and re-attaching the device to different surfaces.
 We also utilized different plastic materials to make sure the lid’s plastic was durable while also being translucent.

-Once we finalized the light case design we shifted our focus towards developing tailored light settings.
-We reflected back on pain points illustrated by our initial user interviews to guide our brainstorming session.
+Once we finalized the light case design, we shifted our focus towards developing tailored light settings.
+We reflected back on data gathered during our concept testing to guide this phase.
 Having the ability to change light intensity and complete tasks at different times of the day were important to users.
 Below are three key settings that guided our voice UI integration with Google Home.

 1) Light intensity